M. S. Ramarao

-M. S. Ramarao (3 July 1921 – 20 April 1992) was an Indian singer and composer.
-He was popular for his devotional songs.He was the very first play back singer in the Telugu filmdom.
+M. S. Rama Rao (3 July 1921 – 20 April 1992) was an Indian singer and composer.
+He was the very first playback singer in the Telugu filmdom and popular for his devotional songs.

 Singing career

 Rama Rao debuted at World Telugu Conference held in Hyderabad in 1975.

-He became popular for his Telugu Version of Hanuman Chalisa.
-He also narrated Bala kanda,Ayodhya kanda and Sundara Kanda (some parts of the epic Ramayana) in form of Songs in Telugu.
+He became popular for his Telugu version of Hanuman Chalisa.
+He also narrated Bala kanda, Ayodhya kanda and Sundara Kanda (some parts of the epic Ramayana) in form of Songs in Telugu.
 He gained fame for singing the devotional songs and was awarded the name of 'Sundara Dasu' in 1977.

 He wrote Hanuman Chalisa and Sundarakandamu of Valmiki Ramayana in Telugu during 1972–74.
 He sang Sundarakanda in the form of Telugu songs.

 Tollywood

-His movie career as singer spanned 1944–64 in Madras.
+His movie singing career spanned 1944–64 in Madras.

-He also sang " Ee vishala prashantha ekanta soudhamlo" for O. P. Nayyar's Telugu movie, Neerajanam.
+He also sang "Ee vishala prashantha ekanta soudhamlo" for O. P. Nayyar's Telugu movie Neerajanam.

 Personal life

-M.S.Rama Rao married Lakshmi Samrajyam in 1946 and had three children P.V.Sarojini Devi M.Babu Rao and M.Nageshwar Rao.
+M.S.Rama Rao married Lakshmi Samrajyam in 1946 and had three children P.V.Sarojini Devi, M.Babu Rao and M.Nageshwar Rao.

 He was inspired to write Hanuman chalisa because of his elder son Babu Rao who was a pilot in the Indian Air force whose whereabouts were not known for a long time during the Indo-Pak war in 1971, so he dedicated himself to lord Hanuman for his safe return and composed and sang the Hanuman chalisa in Telugu.

 His only lineage to carry his surname is capt Moparti Anil Rao (grandson) and then his son Moparti Aman Rao (great-grandson).
 All of them being three generations of pilots.
 M.S.Rama Rao's second grandson is taking forward his legacy by continuing to perform his songs.